conechan/pngpad/README.md

 Then run below command:

 ```
-$ pngpad
+$ pngpad --help
 ```

-Checkout the output folder you will see what you want!
+Checkout the usage.